kulliyetuneva/website/_posts/2019-02-01-education.md

 ---
 layout: post
-title:  "Education must also train one for quick, resolute and effective thinking."
+title: Education must also train one for quick, resolute and effective thinking.
+date: 2021-04-20T19:09:34.754Z
+author: kulliyetuneva
-categories: [ Jekyll, tutorial ]
+categories:
+  - Jekyll
+  - tutorial
 image: /assets/images/3.jpg
 ---
 There are lots of powerful things you can do with the Markdown editor